Automated Export System (AES)

 Code of Federal Regulations (CFR)

 The United States Code of Federal Regulations (CFR) is the codification of the general and permanent rules and regulations published in the Federal Register by the executive departments and agencies of the Federal Government.

 A list of items under the export control jurisdiction of the Bureau of Industry and Security, U.S. Department of Commerce.
 The CCL is found in Supplement 1 to part 774 of the EAR.

-The Commerce Control List is divided into ten (10) categories.
-Each category is subdivided into five (5) groups, designated by the letters A through E: (A) Equipment, assemblies, and components; (B) Test, inspection and production equipment; (C) Materials; (D) Software; and (E) Technology.
+The ten categories of the Commerce Control List are divided into five (5) product groups, designated by the letters A through E: (A) Equipment, assemblies, and components; (B) Test, inspection, and production equipment; (C) Materials; (D) Software; and (E) Technology.

 The furnishing of assistance (including training) anywhere (inside the United States or abroad) to foreign nationals in connection with the design, development, engineering, manufacture, production, assembly, testing, repair, maintenance, modification, operation, demilitarization, destruction, processing, or use of defense articles, and the furnishing of any controlled “technical data” to foreign nationals anywhere.